Tapan-K/Note-taker-hibernate/README.md

 # Note-taker-hibernate
-# This project(Note-taker) is created using servlet , jsp and hibernter (ORM framework) and MySql database.
+= > This project(Note-taker) is created using servlet , jsp and hibernate (ORM framework) and MySql database.